uport-project/uport-credentials/docs/guides/tutorial.md

 $ node createcredential.js
 ```

-Open your browser to the URL output in the console; you should see the QR code, which you may scan with the uPort app, intiating the disclosure request, and then the creation and delivery of a new verification.
+Open your browser to the URL output in the console; you should see the QR code, which you may scan with the uPort app, initiating the disclosure request, and then the creation and delivery of a new verification.
 To see the format of the JWTs being passed around, look for output in the terminal console!

-## Requestor Service
+## Request Verification Service

 The file `requestcredential.js` contains a simple node express server which will request the same credential that the Creator service gave out.
 The Requestor server will then validate that the identity who is providing the credential is the same identity that received the credential from the Creator service.